 - 1% Cash Back Graduation Reward (cosigned loans only)

-While it’s rare to qualify for a private student loan without a cosigner or with bad or no credit, that doesn’t mean it’s a good loan to have.
-Unfortunately, it’s not possible to check interest rates before applying for a loan through Ascent.
+Unfortunately, you can’t check interest rates before applying for an Ascent student loan.
 It would be nice to know what kind of rate you qualify for so you could compare it to other private lenders.

 Most likely, you can earn the lowest rates by having excellent credit or applying with a co-signer who has excellent credit.